remidinishanth/distributed_systems/bittorrent/bittorrent.md

 Seeding is the act of uploading to a torrent data stream.
 As a key part of the technology, seeding is what allows for data redundancy when other seeders go offline, as well as a boost to overall throughput/data speeds when other peers want to download a file.

+* An original downloader known as a “seed” has to be started.
+* A “seed” is a user that has the entire file.
+* A downloading user that has nothing or only parts of a file is called a “leecher”.
+* The “seed” must upload at least one complete copy of the file.
+* Once an entire copy is distributed amongst the other downloaders, the ‘seed’ can stop uploading and the download will still continue for all downloaders as long as there are enough people downloading the file, and all pieces of the file are available.

 #### What’s being a “peer”?
 A peer is anyone connected to a torrent file, and downloading or uploading data to the collective network.